kathleenkummcp62/77/README.md

 The application reads this path at runtime so the actual credentials remain on your machine and never appear in the built assets or repository.

+## 🚨 Do Not Commit Real Credentials

+Files like `credentials.txt` or `credentials_test.txt` should contain only the credentials you provide locally.
+If you want to keep them alongside this project, list their names in `.gitignore` so Git ignores them.
+The example files `credentials.txt.example` and `credentials_test.txt.example` are placeholders and do not contain valid credentials.

 ## 📝 **Credential Formats**